-With 1.5 billion accounts worldwide, and growing in dominance, Google ’s suite of services.
+With over 1.5 billion accounts worldwide, and growing in dominance, is Google’s suite of services.
 Google’s reach into our digital lives is staggering: from its email service (Gmail) to calendar to data storage (Drive) to Photos, to Docs/Sheets, to Android to Google Pay—the list goes on.
 In addition, a number of websites allow sign-in with your Google credentials.

 Since a single password can provide your executor with access to a slew of your digital assets, if you are, as is likely, a Google user, making decisions about your account is increasingly important.

 On Google, you can choose what happens to your account after you die with numerous selections in the Inactive Account Manager.
 You can decide when your account will be considered inactive, who should be notified and what they can obtain (download) from your account when your account becomes inactive, and whether your account should be deleted thereafter.

 If you don’t leave instructions to Google with what to do with your inactive account, your fiduciary can request your account be closed.